|What is Contract Programming? An Alternative to the Conformity of Everyday Employment

 And the "1099" contractor

-As a ?W-2 contractor?, your broker a.k.a.: acting employer or agency will collect taxes from your paycheck, just chemical element if you were a regular employee.
+As a ?W-2 contractor?, your broker a.k.a.: worker employer or agency will collect taxes from your paycheck, just samoa if you were a regular employee.
 The ?1099 contractor?, can still work through a broker, but gets paid on an IRS form 1099 and must take responsibility for paying all applicable taxes herself.
 This ?1099? form is for, in IRS lingo, ?Independent Contractors.?
 Independent contractors have more work to do before they get a contract: they have to market themselves like any other business.
-This includes brochures, business cards, web sites, networking, etc. They take in to consider obtaining more forms of insurance that may include general business liability and errors & omissions insurance.
+This includes brochures, business cards, web sites, networking, etc. They make to consider obtaining more forms of insurance that may include general business liability and errors & omissions insurance.
 They also generally have to form a corporation in order to work for certain companies.
 The pay back for this extra work is a higher hourly rate.
 To the beginning contractor, I always suggest starting out as a ?W-2? contract programmer because it is generally the quickest and easiest path to becoming a contract programmer and the best way to determine if contracting is the right career choice.

 The "W-2" contractor is like a typical employee...almost